-As mentioned earlier, the RDA for iron is approximately double for adult females compared to males.
-Females are more likely to fall short of daily iron needs because they eat less food than males, and are more likely to have LEA (5).
+As mentioned earlier, the RDA for iron is approximately double for adult menstruating females compared to males.
+Menstruating females are more likely to fall short of daily iron needs because they eat less food than males—and therefore less iron—and are more likely to have LEA (5).
 Recommended intakes for females:

 Aged 19–50: 18 mg/d

-Tips to improve iron status: don’t eat tea/coffee around meals (~1 hour before/after; tannins in tea/coffee decreases iron absorption); eat vitamin C with iron-rich foods (vitamin C increases iron absorption), e.g., red bell pepper with lentils; take an iron supplement.
+Tips to improve iron status: don’t eat tea/coffee around meals (~1 hour before/after as tannins in tea/coffee decreases iron absorption); eat vitamin C with iron-rich foods (as vitamin C increases iron absorption), e.g., red bell pepper with lentils; take an iron supplement.

-Again, because female athletes are at higher risk for LEA, and therefore low food intake, ensuring proper calcium intake is important.
-Calcium is particularly important for bone health, and you should shoot for 1,000 mg/d or more.
+Again, because female athletes are at higher risk for LEA, and therefore low food (and calcium) intake, ensuring proper calcium intake is important.
+Calcium is particularly important for bone health, and females should shoot for 1,000 mg/d or more.
 Good sources of calcium include milk/yoghurt or fortified plant-based milks/yoghurts (e.g., soy), white beans, and leafy greens like kale.
-If you are struggling to meet recommendations, consider a supplement.
+If you are struggling to meet recommendations, consider taking a calcium supplement.

-Most people don’t get enough vitamin D through their diet, so a supplement of 1,000–2,000 IUs is a good way to ensure sufficient intake and status (5).
-Ensure your supplement is vitamin D3, as it is more bioavailable.
+Most people don’t get enough vitamin D through their diet, so a supplement of ~25–50 micrograms per day (mcg/d) (1,000–2,000 International Units [IUs]) is a good way to ensure sufficient intake and status (5).
+This is particularly important during the darker months of the year (October–March in the Northern Hemisphere).
+Ensure your supplement is vitamin D3 (not D2), as it is the more bioavailable form.